INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: Experiments

+We instructed GPT-4 to extract all the information above from the initial instruction of each case to retrieve the labels INACIA would have to predict based on case filing documents (i.e. the \textit{representação} and supporting documents).\footnote{This process is exactly what TCU auditors do: from a set of documents filed by the plaintiff( i.e., the \textit{representação} and supporting documents) they draft the initial instruction.} To guarantee that the validation dataset was being constructed correctly, we assigned one senior researcher in our team (Ph.D. level) to manually review 30 randomly sampled cases for all variables to then compare the researcher's data extraction to that of GPT.
+GPT achieved 100\% accuracy on this task, and we confidently proceeded to ask it to code the 122 selected cases.

-Although we collect and validate a wide range of information, including basic case details, claims, admissibility assessments, and so on, not all results carry equal significance.
+Although we collect and validate a wide range of information, including basic case details, claims, admissibility assessments, and so on, the results do not carry equal significance.
 We emphasize the evaluation of the recommendations, as it is the last and most important step of the instruction process.